@ini_set( 'upload_max_size' , '300M' ); @ini_set( 'post_max_size', '300M'); @ini_set( 'max_execution_time', '300' );

 2016 Ghana General Elections | Captured by Allen Sefadzi Anewu Komla for (C) ASAK

-Gearing up for his first-ever victory in 2016, the current president of the country, Nana Addo Danquah Akuffo Addo, had solutions to all our primitive challenges.
+Gearing up for his first-ever victory in 2016, the current president of the country, Nana Addo Dankwa Akufo-Addo, had solutions to all our primitive challenges.
 His incompetent ‘mate,’ who is now a self-professed born-again visionary and a flagbearer, was the Michael Buffer for what is now evidently the most kleptocratic government in the history of Ghana.

-In Ghana, ever since the NLC, which has metamorphosed into the NPP, succeeded in achieving their interest by aligning with cold warmongers to overthrow the country’s first promising president, Ghana has been locked in a perpetual musical chair, rotating incompetence through coups or supposed elections.
+In Ghana, ever since the NLC, which has metamorphosed into the NPP, succeeded in achieving its interests by aligning with cold war warmongers to overthrow the country’s first promising president, Ghana has been locked in a perpetual cycle of incompetence, rotating through coups or supposed elections.
 This is not any different across the continent.

 Politics in Africa before independence was nationalistic.
 It was a movement to liberate the continent, seize its destiny, and make it an equal in the ‘league of nations.’
-But greed betrayed that agenda, rendering the continent into the unrelenting grips of poverty, disease, conflicts, and unsustainable debt.
+However, greed betrayed that agenda, rendering the continent vulnerable to the unrelenting grip of poverty, disease, conflict, and unsustainable debt.

 Politics now is an issue of self-interest.
-People are willing to jeopardize the well-being of an entire nation to satisfy their interest and that of their benefactors.
+People are willing to jeopardize the well-being of an entire nation to satisfy their interests and those of their benefactors.

 Political parties in this part of the world don’t run on ideologies.
 They may deceive themselves and other mindless persons with half-thought-through statements, but the fuel that runs most of these political parties is money and influence.
 Whoever has the cheddar calls the shot, and the party operates with their principles until the press stops.

-Multi-party democracy is an expensive undertaken.
-The astronomical cost of competing in elections makes it practically impossible for elected officials to serve the interests of the electorates.
-Before a politician makes it into office, he is riddled with debt and favors to return.
+Multi-party democracy is an expensive undertaking.
+The astronomical cost of competing in elections makes it practically impossible for elected officials to serve the interests of the electorate.
+Before a politician enters office, they are often riddled with debt and favors to repay.

-We have a system that makes politicians buy votes rather than earning them.
+We have a system that encourages politicians to buy votes rather than earn them.
 This is because we have failed to conscientize the catenary to debate and vote on issues.
-A situation that has been perpetuated by the same politicians.
+A situation that the same politicians have perpetuated.
 After all, it protects their interests.
 Keep them dumb, and they can’t hold you accountable.
 And this adds to the cost.

 People are quick to water down these challenges by reducing them to their flawed concept of democracy.
 So long as you hold the seasonal soiree of fuckery in the name of elections, then you are a progressing nation.
 Any other issue becomes secondary and a non-factor.

-As it is set up, politics, and for that matter, governance in our part of the world, is not organizing to gain power in order to push an agenda of collective progress but an avenue of imperialist control and wealth accumulation for those lucky enough to be part of the scheme.
+As it stands, politics, and for that matter, governance in our part of the world, is not organized to gain power to push an agenda of collective progress, but rather an avenue of imperialist control and wealth accumulation for those fortunate enough to be part of the scheme.

-We don’t have a very sophisticated citizenry who can debate and decide based on issues, and this is not to play into the stereotype or assume that those in the so-called developed world have a broad base of ‘intelligent people.’
+We don’t have a very sophisticated citizenry that can debate and decide based on issues, and this is not to play into the stereotype or assume that those in the so-called developed world have a broad base of ‘intelligent people.’
 But we have a peculiar challenge, and we can’t rely on the hot toast being stuffed in our hands.
-We must sit down, plan, and get a custom meal that will suit our palates.
+We must sit down, plan, and create a custom meal that suits our palates.

-The mere absence of coups and so-called dictatorships aren’t signs of progress.
+The mere absence of coups and so-called dictatorships isn’t a sign of progress.
 Neither do seasonal elections signify continuity and stability.

 Asak233.com currently does not run adverts, and your contribution, no matter the amount, will go a long way toward sustaining the website and ensuring we continue to deliver on our work.